julianramoscalvo/radio_app/README.md

 2. 🎧 **Radio Player Screen:** Upon selecting a channel, enjoy a seamless audio streaming experience with playback controls.
 The screen displays the channel's logo and allows you to control the audio stream.

+3. 🔍 **Search for Specific Channels:** Use the built-in search feature to find specific radio channels.
+Simply type the name or keywords related to the channel you're looking for.

 ## Features

 - Browse and select from a variety of radio channels.
 - Enjoy smooth audio streaming with playback controls.
 - Clean and intuitive user interface for easy navigation.
 - Two screens: Channel List and Radio Player.
+- Built-in search functionality to find specific radio channels.
 - Built using clean architecture principles with Cubit and Bloc.
 - Access your favorite radio content on-the-go.